Kingdom (manga): Anime

 An anime television series was adapted by studio Pierrot.
 Two seasons of seventy-seven episodes were produced.
 The first season which consisted of thirty-eight episodes aired from June 4, 2012, to February 25, 2013, on NHK BS Premium.
 The first season was directed by Jun Kamiya, written by Naruhisa Arakawa, featured music composed by Minako Seki, and was produced by Izumi Nakazawa.
 The series' characters were designed by Atsuo Tobe, Noriko Otake, and Masatoshi Hakanda.

 A second season aired thirty-nine episodes from June 8, 2013, to March 1, 2014.
 The season featured returning staff Minako Seki and Naruhisa Arakawa, the first season's composer and writer, respectively.
 Akira Iwanaga replaced Jun Kamiya as director, Izumi Nakazawa served as series producer, and the character designs were handled by Itsuko Takeda, Kumiko Tokunaga, and Makoto Shimojima.
 The anime was licensed for English language release by Funimation outside of Asia.
 Following Sony's acquisition of Crunchyroll, the series was moved to Crunchyroll.

 On November 8, 2019, a third season of the series was announced, and that the series would feature an entirely new production team, and that the season would cover the manga's Coalition Invasion arc.
 The series' third season has Kenichi Imaizumi directing at Pierrot and Pierrot's subsidiary company Studio Signpost, with scripts by Noboru Takagi and character designs by Hisashi Abe.
 Hiroyuki Sawano and Kohta Yamamoto composed the music.
 The season premiered on April 6, 2020.
 On April 26, 2020, the anime production committee announced that episode 5 and onwards of the third series would be postponed by the COVID-19 pandemic.
 The third season restarted broadcasting from its first episode on April 5, 2021, and finished on October 18 of the same year, airing twenty-six episodes.
 Unlike with the series' first two seasons, the third season of Kingdom was made using traditional 2D animation, rather than CGI animation.
 Composers Sawano and Yamamoto were brought onto the project as a personal request from Yasuhisa Hara himself.
 Director Imaizumi, in meetings with the composers, opted to not use traditional Chinese instruments despite the series' setting, and they instead decided on using modern instrumentations.

 At the end of the third season's final episode, a fourth season was announced.
 It aired for twenty-six episodes from April 10 to October 2, 2022.
 The cast returned to reprise their roles.

 A fifth season was announced at the end of the fourth season.
 It was originally planned to premiere on January 7, 2024, but the premiere was delayed by a week due to the channel coverage of the Noto earthquake, eventually airing for thirteen episodes from January 14 to March 31 of the same year.

-A sixth season was announced in April 2025 and premiered on October 5 of the same year.
+A sixth season was announced in April 2025, which aired from October 5 to December 28 of the same year.

+After the ending of the sixth season, a sequel was announced.